Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Elephants in Rwanda

-Rwanda is a home to one of Africa’s majestic, iconic gentle giants, seen roaming on the savanna plains of Akagera National park captivating the hearts of many tourists to this destination.
+Rwanda is home to one of Africa’s majestic, iconic gentle giants, seen roaming on the savanna plains of Akagera National park captivating the hearts of many tourists to this destination.

 Rwanda had a good population of elephants which was spread across its different game reserves but the tragic event of the 1994 genocide claimed many of their lives as a result of habitat destruction by people and uncontrolled poaching causing a drastic decline in their numbers.

-How to see Elephants in Akagera national park.
+How to see Elephants in Akagera National Park.

 Elephants are best seen during guided game drives around the park and via boat cruise on Lake Ihema.
 This offers visitors to the park uninterrupted up close to these giant creatures with no disturbance to their natural habitats.